-Using the above result that $\gamma = 2\beta$, we find for Hack's (1957) original result, $I = L^{1.2}$.
-The range quoted by Maritan et al. (1996), $0.57 < \beta < 0.6$ generates $1.14 < \gamma < 1.20$.
-The predicted range of tortuosity exponent values, γ , generated by percolation theory appears to differ by less than 1 % from the observed range of values.
+Using the above result that $\gamma = 2\beta$, we find for Hack's (1957) original result, $l = L^{1.2}$.
+The range quoted by Maritan et al. (1996), $0.57 < \beta < 0.6$, generates $1.14 < \gamma < 1.20$.
+The predicted range of tortuosity exponent values, γ , $1.13 < \gamma < 1.21$, generated by percolation theory appears in accord with the observed range of values, and to be slightly larger, consistent with interpreting this range as bounds on observed values.

-Note that, while e.g., Willemin (2000) found a wider range of β (0.5 to 0.7) than did Gray (1961), these values were for limited statistics (as small as 11 data points).
-Although this range is wide, compared with our predictions, when all statistics were put

-10 together (Willemin's Fig. 11) the resulting value of β was 0.58.
-Further, individual values did increase monotonically with increasing geologic heterogeneity.
-Northwestern Iowa, in the middle of the North American craton produced 0.5, New York, 0.64, and coastal Oregon, in a region of active tectonics, 0.7.
+Note that, while, e.g., Willemin (2000) found a wider range of β (0.5 to 0.7) than did Gray (1961), these values were for limited statistics (as small as 11 data points).
+Although this range is wide, compared with our predictions, when all statistics were put together (Willemin's Fig. 11) the resulting value of β was 0.58.
+Furthermore, individual values did increase monotonically with increasing geologic heterogeneity.
+Northwestern Iowa in the middle of the North American craton produced 0.5, New York, 0.64, and coastal Oregon, in a region of active tectonics, 0.7.
+Finally, the range of values for β quoted by Gray (1961) arose from his consideration of studies over different regions with distinct terrain; uncertainty in a given region was reported in the variation of the numerical prefactor, rather than the exponent.